jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 * Click **Create**.

 Table creation will take a minute or so.
 In the meanwhile, make a note of the ARN, which we will need for granting the Lambda function access to the table later.
-It'll look like `arn:aws:dynamodb:us-east-1:1234567890:table/bmotion`.
+It'll look like `arn:aws:dynamodb:us-east-1:1234567890:table/bmotion` and you can find it at the bottom of the **Table Details** section.

 ### Handling a request